Jk40git/Wikidata-OCI-Extension/README.md

 ## How it works

-The extension utilizes the Wikidata API to retrieve concise summaries of the selected text and the wikipedia endpoint for the sitelinks URLS
+The extension utilizes the Wikidata API to retrieve concise summaries of the selected text and the Wikipedia endpoint for the sitelinks URLS

 The user highlights a word on a webpage. </br>
 The extension sends a request to the Wikidata API to find the matching entity. </br>